 - Take with or without food.
 Take with food if it causes an upset stomach.

 - Talk with your doctor about how much vitamin K is in your diet.
 Vitamin K may change how this drug works.
-Keep how much vitamin K you get each day the same.
-Many foods have vitamin K in them like green, leafy veggies (alfalfa, asparagus, broccoli, brussel sprouts, collard greens, cabbage, cauliflower, kale, lettuce, spinach, water cress), green tea, liver, and some veggie oils.
-Get a list of foods that have vitamin K in them.
+Keep how much vitamin K you get in your diet each day the same.
+Many foods have vitamin K in them.
+This includes some green, leafy vegetables; broccoli; liver; and certain vegetable oils.
+Get a list of foods that have vitamin K in them from your doctor.
 Do not make big changes in your normal diet without talking with your doctor.

 - Follow the diet and workout plan that your doctor told you about.